pzakeri22/spotify_playlist_app/README.md

 - React

 ## Demo

-Due to limits placed by Spotify on the use of their API, this app cannot be used publicly.
-However a sample will be included in my portfolio to show it in use.
+Due to limits placed by Spotify on the use of their API, this app requires users to be individually authorised to log in, therefore it cannot be accessed publicly.
+Instead, please see a video showing this app in use:

+<video src="./spotify-app-sample.mp4" controls="controls" style="max-width: 730px;"></video>

 To open the site, visit https://pzakeri22.github.io/spotify_playlist_app